 I had a swim on New Year’s Day in my swimsuit when the air temperature was -6 degrees centigrade.
 It felt great (and I looked like a tomato when I got out) but it did take me two hours to get back to feeling normal!

-10 top tips for wild swimming
+12 top tips for cold water swimming

 - If you’re feeling nervous take a partner or friend to watch you from the beach or lakeside and swim in a lifeguarded area where possible